Tolerating and resit exams

 • Click on the box of the exam you want to take

-Pay attention!
-If you choose not to take resit exams: no recovery of your learning account, you can no longer recover the exam chance and the registration fee you paid will not be refunded!
+Please note that if you choose not to take resit exams: no recovery of your learning account, you can no longer recover the exam chance and the registration fee you paid will not be refunded.

-Two exams on 1 day may occur.
-Report exams on the same time slot to your Academic Advisor.
+Two exams on one day may occur.
+Report these exams to your Academic Advisor.